iiasa/message-ix-models/doc/impacts/index.rst

 ============

 Physical-impact support is split across three layers.
 Generic prediction utilities live in :mod:`message_ix_models.tools.impacts`.
-They read MAGICC GSAT trajectories, evaluate packaged RIME emulators, and return impact arrays at the emulator's native resolution.
+They evaluate packaged RIME emulators and return impact arrays at the emulator's native resolution.
+The current file reader ingests MAGICC ensembles in the ``climate-assessment`` workbook format; the downstream prediction utilities only require an ensemble realization of global mean temperature and can be fed by other simple climate models through :class:`~message_ix_models.tools.impacts.GmtArray`.

 Domain application modules translate those predictions into MESSAGE scenario edits.
 The current application modules are :mod:`message_ix_models.model.buildings.impacts` for buildings demand and :mod:`message_ix_models.model.water.data.cooling_impacts` for thermoelectric cooling.
+Basin-level water transformations live in :mod:`message_ix_models.model.water.data.impacts`.

 Project workflows, such as :mod:`message_ix_models.project.sparccle`, choose starter scenarios, input files, variants, and clone names.
 They do not define